-The Bachelor of Applied Science (BAS), Early Childhood Education (ECE) degree provides candidates with specialized, professional preparation to teach young children, PreK through third grade, in a variety of program and school-based settings.
-The BAS-ECE builds on both the AAEC and the AAS in Early Childhood Studies to deepen teaching knowledge and prepares individuals as highly qualified early childhood educators.
+The Bachelor of Applied Science (BAS) in Early Childhood Education (ECE) provides candidates with specialized preparation that leads to careers in child and family services and teacher certification working with children up to 3rd grade.
+The BAS-ECE builds on Associate Degrees in Early Childhood to deepen knowledge and prepare individuals as highly qualified early childhood educators and professionals.

 Admission to the college does not guarantee admission to the BAS program.
-The BAS program requires demonstration of prior college success and the ability to work in the field of teaching and family services.
-Lower division (100 and 200 level) courses may be taken prior to program admission.
-Enrollment in upper division courses (300 and 400 level) requires program admission.
+The BAS program requires demonstration of prior college success and the ability to work in the field of teaching and/or family services.
+Lower division (100 and 200 level) courses may be taken prior to program admission, but enrollment in upper division courses (300 and 400 level) requires program admission.